tjz21/CO2_SFG_DFT/README.md

 <img align='right' src='https://github.com/tjz21/CO2_SFG_DFT/blob/main/vanadate.png' width = "207" height = "127">

 This repository contains the computational supporting information for the submitted *PNAS* manuscript 'Direct observation of CO<sub>2</sub> adsorption and binding at the air/aqueous interface.'
+Calculations were carried out in the Gaussian 16 Rev A.03<sup>1</sup> software package with the CAM-B3LYP functional and 6-31+G* basis set.
+See the below file tree for metadata.

 ## Contents
 ```